rustamli/icescrobbler/README.md

 icescrobbler [your-lastfm-username] [your-lastfm-password] [stream-url]
 ```

-`strean-url` - is a url of SHOUTcast or Icecast broadcasts
+`stream-url` - is a url of SHOUTcast or Icecast broadcasts

 *example:*